grzegorz914/homebridge-xbox-tv/README.md

 ## Limitations
 * Due to a HomeKit limitation, that maximum services for 1 accessory is 100.
 Acessories containing services above this value in the HomeKit app will not respond.
-* If all services are enabled possible inputs to use is 96.
+* If all services are enabled possible inputs to use is 95.
 The services in this accessory are:
   * Information service.
   * Speaker service.
   * Lightbulb service.
+  * Fan service.
   * Television service.
-  * Inputs service which may range from 5 to 100 as each input is 1 service.
+  * Inputs service which may range from 6 to 100 as each input is 1 service.
+  * Buttons service which may range from 6 to 100 as each input is 1 service.

 ## Whats new
 https://github.com/grzegorz914/homebridge-xbox-tv/blob/master/CHANGELOG.md